Discovery Prospects for the 150 GeV charged scalar at Future $e^+e^-$ Colliders: Discovery Potential at Future Colliders

 \subsection{SR3: $\ge 4j + \tau_{\text{had}}$}

 This SR is defined such that the final states with hadronic $W^\pm Z$ and $\tau\nu$ decays contribute.
 Hence, we select a hadronic $\tau$($\tau_{\text{had}}$) along with at least 4 jets, and the signal region is denoted as $\geq 4j + \tau_{\text{had}}$.
-Fig.~\ref{fig:Feynmann_Sr3} shows the dominant Feynman diagram contributing to this SR.
+Since we forced one of the $\Delta^\pm$ to $\tau_{had} \nu$ mode, the one hadronic tau tagging helps selecting the required signal event.
+Again from the remaining jets we select pairs that reconstruct $W,Z$ with a 20 GeV mass window.
+Then with this reconstructed four vector, we combine any two jets from the remaining ones to reconstruct the charged scalar mass, However we select that combination which is closer to 150 GeV as our reconstructed charged scalar.
+Fig.~\ref{fig:Feynmann_Sr3} shows the dominant Feynman diagram for this SR.

 For this SR, we did not use a DNN since the signal distributions are quite distinct compared to the background, but performed a cut-based analysis.
 All relevant discriminating observables (see Table~\ref{tab:SR3_variables}) are shown in Fig.~\ref{fig:SR3Distribution} in Appendix~\ref{app:SR_Dists}.
 The fiducial cross sections after each cut are shown in Table~\ref{tab:SR3}.
 With the resulting values, we find that $5\sigma$ can be reached with an integrated luminosity $\mathcal{L}\approx$ 17\,$\text{fb}^{-1}$.